eric-sims/quipnotes/README.md

 to play because it requires sitting around a table or hard surface.
 If you don't do this, you'll risk losing the _tiny_ word tiles that are crucial for this game.

-Therefore I started this project, which aims to make "Ransom Notes" as easy to play as any other JackBox-like games.
+Therefore, I started this project!
+This aims to make "Ransom Notes" as easy to play as any other JackBox-like games.

 ## How to start